exasol/public-knowledgebase/Data-Science/how-to-find-problem-views-from-profiling.md

 |12|PIPE PREFERENCE PREFILTER|(null)|(null)|(null)|
 |13|PIPE FULL PREFETCH|PIPE BUFFER|CDP|ISSUES|

-Unfortunately for us, profiling only shows the final execution plan, which contains tables only, the view layer has been stripped away.
+Unfortunately for us, profiling shows the final execution plan, which contains tables only, the view layer has been stripped away.

 Let's say we are interested how `ISSUES` is used twice, and how it relates to `DATABASE_JI`.